pachterlab/seqspec/README.md

 seqspec format --help
 ```

+## TODO

+- format check that every element in “order” is present in “regions”
+- format verify presence of onlist files
+- list onlist files
+- specify in each assay which sequencer is being used (dictates which strand is sequenced)

 ## Specification

 Each assay is described by two objects: the `Assay` object and the `Region` object.
 A library is described by one `Assay` object and multiple (possibly nested) `Region` objects.
 The `Region` objects are grouped with a `join` operation and an `order` on the sub`Region`s specified.
 A simple (but not fully specified example) looks like the following: